QuaSi-Software/Documentation/docs/resie_energy_systems.md

 * `m_h_w_ht5`

 ### User definable media names
 The names of all media can also be user-defined.
 Therefore, the name of each medium of each in- and output of all components can be declared in the input file.
-Alternatevly, only a few default media names can be overwritten by user-defined media names.
+Alternatively, only a few default media names can be overwritten by user-defined media names.
 They have to match exactly the medium name of the interconnected component.

 For busses, grids, demands, storages (except seasonal thermal energy storage), the medium name of each component can be given with the specifier `medium` (`String`) in the input file.
 For transformers and seasonal thermal energy storages, user-definable media names of each in- and output can be given using the specifier `m_heat_in`, `m_heat_out`, `m_gas_in`, `m_h2_out`, `m_o2_out`, `m_el_in` or `m_el_out` depending on the inputs and outputs of a transformer.